pypa/distlib/docs/reference.rst

                                   name = some_package.some_module:some_callable [flags]

                               where the *flags* part is optional.
-The only flag currently in use is ``'gui'``, which indicates on Windows that a Windows executable launcher
-                              (rather than a launcher which is a console application) should be used.
-(This only applies if ``add_launchers`` is true.)

                               When this form is passed, a Python stub script is created with the appropriate shebang line and